 After some time in their homerooms, the assistant principal announced over the building-wide intercom that rotations were starting.
 These rotations were led by the HAWK leaders through the library, gym, cafeteria, and counseling office.

 Approaching the end of the event, the students were able to tour the entire JP building.
-With volunteers scattered about the school to navigate anyone lost, the freshman roamed the halls as they identified what would be their school for the rest of their high school lives.
+With volunteers scattered about the school to help direct anyone lost, the freshman roamed the halls as they identified what would be their school for the rest of their high school lives.
 During this, the heat of the summer morning increased the humidity in the hallways.
-As a result, cold ice cream sandwiches were handed out to all of the students and faculty members.
+As a result, ice cream sandwiches were handed out to all of the students and faculty members.
 After about 15 minutes, the students were called back to their homerooms to officially close out the day.

 Each HAWK worked diligently to make sure that every student was secure within their respective homeroom section.
 As a result, the closeout to the orientation was able to occur smoothly.
 Students were able to ask any final questions, log in to their macbooks, and discuss respective outlooks for the new year.
 In addition to this, the school motto for the 2024-2025 school year, ‘all as one’ was expanded on.

 “Orientation was a work in progress that resulted in the opportunity to talk to people about their interests and goals,” Said the co-president of the HAWKs club, junior Anya Shah.
 “I think it was so much fun, especially meeting new people.”
-The success of the freshman orientation was evident as the new students sped out of the classrooms and met with their friends, ice creams in hand.
+The success of the freshman orientation was clear as the new students sped out of the classrooms and met with their friends, ice creams in hand.